Maria Malmström: "The Streets Are Talking to Me"

 - Contact person: Susann Baez Ullberg, Don Kulick

 The Research Seminar in Cultural Anthropology

-Maria Malmström, Columbia University & Lund University: "The Streets Are Talking to Me.
+Maria Malmström, The Center for Middle Eastern Studies, Lund University: "The Streets Are Talking to Me.
 Affective Fragments in Sisi's Egypt."

 In my most recent research I present new theoretical and analytical insights into the momentous events in the Arab world that began in 2011 and, more importantly, into life and politics in the aftermath of these events.
 Focusing on the qualities of the sensory world, I explore the dramatic differences after the Egyptian revolution and their implications for society—the lack of sound in the floating landscape of Cairo after the ouster of President Mohamed Morsi, the role of material things in the sit-ins of 2013, the military evocation of masculinities (and the destruction of alternative ones), and how people experience pain, rage, disgust, euphoria, and passion in the body.
 While focused primarily on changes unfolding in Egypt, my study also investigates how materiality and affect provide new possibilities for examining societies in transition.
 In this study, I propose an unconventional and self-conscious ethnography of the space where affect, material life, violence, political crisis, and masculinities meet one another.